mx-bernhard/bitwig-controller-extensions/README.md

 # Bitwig Studio Extensions

 This project contains three Bitwig Studio controller extensions.
 Some of it was written with Cursor.
-Currently requires the latest API version.
+Currently, requires the latest API version.
 Copy the release files with `.bwextension` to `c:\Users\<your-user>\Documents\Bitwig Studio\Extensions` and add the extensions to your running Bitwig in the settings -> controllers section